kzlsahin/MstfRhinoPlugin/README.md

 # MstfRhinoPlugin
 **Massive Surface Thickness Faker Plugin**

-I have developed this RhinoCeros plugin to add several functionalities to working with RhinoCerso on Naval Architecture Projects; especially for weigth estimation and nesting processes.
+I have developed this RhinoCeros plugin to add several functionalities to working with RhinoCerso on Naval Architecture Projects; especially for weight estimation and nesting processes.

 This plugin has the following commands: